Steveorevo/node-red-contrib-actionflows/README.md

 `msg._asf['stack']` property.
 The `msg._af` property is destroyed after the flows exit the parent `action` node.

-By manipulating the ActionFlow global and `msg._af` properties, you can changed the runtime behavior of ActionFlows (i.e. such as override, replace, or disable `action in/out` flow segments).
+By manipulating the ActionFlows global and `msg._af` properties, you can changed the runtime behavior of ActionFlows (i.e. such as override, replace, or disable `action in/out` flow segments).